Scalable Batch Bayesian Optimization Via Subspace Acquisition Functions: Proposed Subspace Approach

-In subspace selection, we employ the most straightforward method, that is selecting the axis-aligned subspaces randomly.
-This random selection strategy avoids setting the hyper-parameter $s$ (the dimension of the subspace) and turns out to be very efficient.
-The dimension of the axis-aligned subspace $s$ can vary from 1 to $d$.
-When $s=1$, the available axis-aligned subspaces are $\{[x_1], [x_2],\cdots, [x_d]\}$.
-Similarly, as $s=2$, the available axis-aligned subspaces are $\{[x_1,x_2], [x_1,x_3],\cdots,[x_{d-1},x_d]\}$.
-This goes on until $s$ reaches to $d$, in which case there is only one available axis-aligned subspace $\{[x_1,x_2,\cdots,x_d]\}$.
-The total number of subspaces of a $d$-dimensional space can be calculated as

-where $C_i^d$ donates the number of combinations of selecting $i$ different variables from $d$ total variables.
-The number $N$ is very large when the dimension of the original space is not that small.
-For example, the total number of subspaces of a $10$-dimensional space is $N = 2^{10}-1 = 1023$, which is much larger than the batch size we commonly use.
-When $d=20$, the number of axis-aligned subspaces is $N = 2^{20} - 1 = 1,048,575$, which is far more larger than we need.

-Instead of directly drawing $q$ subspaces from all $N$ axis-aligned subspaces, we select the $q$ subspaces by first drawing a random integer and then drawing a random combination, as shown in the Step 6 and Step 7 in Algorithm~\ref{algorithm_ESSI}.
+In subspace selection, we use the random approach to select axis-aligned subspaces.
+This random selection strategy avoids setting the dimension of the subspace $k$ and turns out to be very efficient.
+Instead of directly drawing $q$ subspaces from all $N$ axis-aligned subspaces, we select the $q$ subspaces by first drawing a random integer $k$ and then drawing a random combination $\bm{s}$, as shown in Step~\ref{step_random_integer} and Step~\ref{step_random_subspace}.
 The reason is that the direct selection strategy is very computationally expensive to list all $N$ subspaces when $d$ is large.
+For example, when $d=20$, the number of total subspaces would be $N = 2^{20}-1 = 1,048,575$.
+It will cost lots of time and memory to list all the subspaces in these cases.
 Our strategy is very fast but might select identical subspaces during the $q$ selections.
-One can eliminate this by checking whether the candidate subspace has been selected after each selection.
-If the candidate subspace has been selected, then we can reject the selection and start a new drawing.
+We eliminate this by checking whether the candidate subspace has been selected after each selection.
+If the candidate subspace has been selected, then we can reject the selection and start a new drawing, as shown in Step~\ref{step_reject_sampling_start} to Step~\ref{step_reject_sampling_end}.